Synthesis of Annotated Colorectal Cancer Tissue Images from Gland Layout: Experimental Results

 \subsection{Data Acquisition}

-We use the DigestPath (\cite{digestpath}) colonoscopy tissue segment dataset to assess the performance of our algorithm.
+We use the DigestPath\cite{digestpath} colonoscopy tissue segment dataset to assess the performance of our algorithm.
 The dataset is collected from the DigestPath2019 challenge\footnote{https://digestpath2019.grand-challenge.org/}.
 It contains 660 very large tissue images with an average size of $5000 \times 5000$ pixels.
 Each image is associated with pixel-level annotation for glandular regions.
 This dataset originally contained annotations for malignant lesions (250 images) only.
 In order to obtain a tissue segmentation mask for benign glands, we used a semi-automatic approach.
-For this purpose, we first trained a gland segmentation model named Mild-Net (\cite{graham2019mild}) on the GlaS dataset (\cite{glas1,glas2}), and obtained gland segmentation masks for images with normal grades, in the DigestPath dataset which were manually refined.
+For this purpose, we first trained a gland segmentation model named Mild-Net\cite{graham2019mild} on the GlaS dataset\cite{glas1,glas2}, and obtained gland segmentation masks for images with normal grades, in the DigestPath dataset which were manually refined.
 From these image, we extracted 1733 patches of size $512\times512$ that were later resized to $256\times256$.
 Out of these, we kept around 1300 patches for training (train set) and the rest for testing purpose (test set).

-The procedure to acquire bounding boxes from the gland masks collected from the digestpath dataset, and also to construct them from the input location $\overrightarrow{l}$ and size $\overrightarrow{s}$ parameters (gland layout) is given in appendix \ref{appendixc}.
+The obtained masks can be binary (separating glandular region and rest) which is utilized in the proposed framework or can be ternary (glandular regions, stromal regions and background) which are used for generating synthetic masks as described in Section \ref{masksynthesis}.
+The stromal regions in ternary masks are obtained by performing pixel-thresholding on H\&E tissue images.
+The procedure to acquire bounding boxes from the gland masks collected from the digestpath dataset, and also to construct them from the input location $\overrightarrow{l}$ and size $\overrightarrow{s}$ parameters (gland layout) is given in Appendix \ref{appendixc}.